Lord of the Flies: the Novel and this Post

 - The boys are extremely vulgar, and constantly taunt and bully each other.

-- There are cultural and political/social references tie film to 1990 era (“ALF” TV series and Russians/Cold War).
+- There are cultural and political/social references tying the film to the 1990 era (“ALF” TV series and Russians/Cold War).

 Ralph vs. Jack